 Tip – you can use a tippet ring to attach the fly fishing leader to your tippet.
 These rings are tiny, turn over well, float for dry fly fishing, are around 30lb test, and you can easily rig a dropper set up nicely with them.

 The main reason I love them though is that they make your leader last.
 Instead of cutting your leader down each time you change your tippet, you cut the tippet off at the ring instead.
-This means you’ll cut less, or none of your leader, when switching rigs to a dropper or refreshing your tippet.
+This means you’ll cut less, or none of your leader, when switching rigs to dropper rigs or refreshing your tippet.

 The Step by step guide to building your first tapered leader

 Here are the instructions and tips on how to build a standard trout tapered leader from scratch.
 Be sure to read them through fully, and check you have all the materials and tools required to build the leader with- scissors and your tippet/leader materials.
+You can check our post here if you are looking for some fly tying supplies.

 - Cut the sections of the different weight lines as per the leader length (around 10ft) and the formula above.
 But make sure to make them about 6 inches longer so they aren’t too short and keep their formula length when you tie them up.